Metal Roofing Best Practices

 The ideal storage place is an enclosed room that is cool, dry, well ventilated area and away from:

-• Chemically aggressive substances example: salt, cement, fertilizer
+- Chemically aggressive substances, for example: salt, cement, fertilizer

 2. Keep The Product Dry & Clear Off The Ground